Spain’s IFISC Tackles COVID-19, Climate Change with GIGABYTE Servers

 In particular, the G482-Z54 can bolster the speed of the CPUs with a dense array of GPU accelerators, which is a key feature in GIGABYTE’s GPU Servers.
 The G482-Z54 has a 4U chassis that can house up to 8 GPU cards.
 These cards support PCIe Gen 4.0, which has a maximum bandwidth of 64GB/s and is twice as fast as PCIe Gen 3.0.
 The G482-Z54 is a natural choice for parallel computing, high performance computing (HPC), cloud computing, and many other data-intensive applications.

 For its G482-Z54, the IFISC chose dual AMD EPYC™ 7282 processors, which has 16 cores and 32 threads in each CPU.
 They supplemented the powerful processors with 6 NVIDIA GeForce RTX™ GPU cards, also produced by GIGABYTE.
 This set-up is exactly what the “SuMaECO” and “Xylella” projects needed.
-Now, the IFISC can precisely simulate the growth of the Mediterranean’s Posidonia meadows, and an AI model that detects signs of Xylella fastidiosa in satellite photos is in the works.
+Now, the IFISC can precisely simulate the growth of the Mediterranean’s Posidonia meadows, and AI models can also be used to detect signs of Xylella fastidiosa in satellite photos.

 Computational Need #2: Versatile, Accessible, and Suitable for Every Task